kubernetes/kubernetes/docs/getting-started-guides/README.md

 base operating systems.

 If you can find a guide below that matches your needs, use it.
 It may be a little out of date, but it will be easier than starting from scratch.
-If you do want to start from scratch, because you have special requirements, or just because you want to understand what is underneath a Kubernetes cluster, try the [Getting Started from Scratch](scratch.md) guide.
+If you do want to start from scratch because you have special requirements or just because you want to understand what is underneath a Kubernetes cluster, try the [Getting Started from Scratch](scratch.md) guide.

 If you are interested in supporting Kubernetes on a new platform, check out our [advice for